haskus/haskus-manual/source/system/volume1/automatic_building.rst

 .. code:: bash

-   > haskus-system-build install --device /dev/sde
+   > haskus-system-build make-device --device /dev/sde

 Note that you have to be in the *sudoers* list.